mvmendoncas/mvmendoncas/README.md

 🪶 My name is Maria Virgínia Mendonça

-🌱 I'm currently working on Mobile Development and Software Engineering
+🌱 I'm currently working on Frontend Development and Software Engineering

 📖 Computer science student: 5/9